 The medical device and biotechnology industries are characterized by rapidly advancing technologies, intense competition and a strong emphasis on proprietary products.
 As such, AxoGen cannot predict what products may be offered in the future that may compete with AxoGen's products.
-Currently, AxoGen competes primarily against all transected and non-transected nerve repair approaches including direct suture repair, autograft and hollow-tube nerve cuffs and materials used to wrap and protect nerve tissue.
+Currently, AxoGen competes primarily against all transected and non-transected nerve repair approaches including direct suture repair, autograft and hollow-tube nerve conduits and materials used to wrap and protect nerve tissue.
 Because the requirements of the biomaterials used in nerve repair can vary based on the severity and location of the injury, the size and function of the nerve, surgical technique and patient preference, AxoGen's products compete against both autograft materials (nerve in the case of a bridging repair and vein or fat in the case of a nerve protection repair) and a limited number of off-the-shelf alternatives.
 Competitive aspects of our products focus on the overall value proposition of our products and their suitability for specific applications and can include composition and structure of the material, ease of use, clinical evidence, handling, and price.
 AxoGen's major competitors for off-the-shelf repair options in hollow-tube conduits and bio-absorbable wraps are the following companies:

 - Integra LifeSciences Holding Corporation (NASDAQ: IART) ("Integra").
-Integra offers NeuraGen[®], a hollow bovine collagen tube and NeuraWrapTM, a reconstituted bovine collagen biomaterial used for nerve wrapping; - Baxter International, Inc. (NYSE: BAX) ("Baxter").
-Baxter acquired Synovis that offered the Neurotube, which is a hollow tubecomprised of polyglycolic acid; and - Stryker Corporation (NYSE: SYK), ("Stryker").
-Stryker offers the NeuroMatrix and Neuroflex products, both of which are hollow tubes derived from reconstituted bovine collagen NeuroMend, a reconstituted bovine collage biomaterial used for nerve wrapping.
+Integra offers NeuraGen[®], a hollow tube product made from reconstituted bovine collagen and NeuraWrapTM, a reconstituted bovine collagen biomaterial used for nerve wrapping; - Baxter International, Inc. (NYSE: BAX) ("Baxter").
+Baxter acquired Synovis which offers Neurotube, a hollow tube made of polyglycolic acid; and - Stryker Corporation (NYSE: SYK), ("Stryker").
+Stryker offers the NeuroMatrix and Neuroflex products, both of which are hollow tubes derived from reconstituted bovine collagen and NeuroMend, a reconstituted bovine collage biomaterial used for nerve wrapping.

-AxoGen believes that surgeons use Avance[®] Nerve Graft because, it provides them with the natural three-dimensional structure and familiar handling characteristics of a typical nerve for bridging nerve discontinuities (severed nerves) without the comorbidities of an autograft second surgical site as well as confidence in the performance of the product as a result of the growing body of clinical literature.
+AxoGen believes that surgeons use Avance[®] Nerve Graft because, it provides them with the natural three-dimensional structure and familiar handling characteristics of a typical nerve for bridging nerve discontinuities (severed nerves) without the comorbidities and additional surgical site of an autograft as well as confidence in the performance of the product as a result of the growing body of clinical literature.
 AxoGuard[®] Nerve Protector and AxoGuard[®] Nerve Connector provide the unique features of pliability, suturability, and translucence for visualization of the underlying nerve while also allowing the patient's own cells to incorporate into the extracellular matrix to remodel and form a tissue similar to the outermost layer of the nerve (nerve epineurium).

 AxoGen believes any current or future competitors face the following important barriers to entry as it relates to the market for its products.
-AxoGen's intellectual property, and that of its partners, including patents and patents-pending, is believed to be an important barrier.
-Additionally, AxoGen has developed knowledge and experience in understanding and meeting FDA regulatory requirements for Avance® Nerve Graft, including having made a substantial investment in validating, testing for, and meeting and preparing a submission for a FDA Biologics License Application ("BLA") requirements.
+AxoGen's intellectual property, and that of its partners, including patents, patents-pending and know how, is believed to be an important barrier.
+Additionally, AxoGen has developed knowledge and experience in understanding and meeting FDA regulatory requirements for Avance[®] Nerve Graft, including having made a substantial investment in conducting the preclinical and clinical testing necessary to support a submission for a FDA Biologics License Application ("BLA").
 However, due to its limited resources, its smaller size and its relatively early stage, AxoGen believes it may face competitive challenges and barriers that are difficult to overcome and could negatively impact its growth.